Turkey earthquake survivors seek hot meals as rescues wane

 Associated Press journalists in Adiyaman saw a sign painted on a concrete slab in front of wreckage indicating that an expert had inspected it.
 In Antakya, people left signs near rubble with their phone numbers on them, asking crews to contact them if they find bodies.

-The Turkish Enterprise and Business Confederation, a non-governmental business organization, estimated the quake’s financial damage in Turkey alone at $84.1 billion.
+The quake’s financial damage in Turkey alone was estimated at $84.1 billion, according to the Turkish Enterprise and Business Confederation, a non-governmental business organization.
 Calculated using a statistical comparison with a similarly devastating 1999 quake, the figure was considerably higher than any official estimates so far.

-Senior United Nations officials conceded that help to quake victims in Syria had been too slow, and Turkey on Monday offered to open a second border crossing to assist the international effort.
-The U.N.
-Security Council scheduled a closed meeting on the quake’s effect on Syria for Monday afternoon.
+Elsewhere, Turkey offered to open a second border crossing to assist the international aid effort to Syria, and the United Nations said “a lot of delicate discussions” were taking place to open more border-crossings from Turkey to Syria.

 Some 100 kilometers (62 miles) from the epicenter, almost no houses were left standing in the village of Polat, where residents salvaged refrigerators, washing machines and other goods from wrecked homes.